Characters: Kingdom Hearts Disney Villains

 - Beard of Evil: Which, ironically, is also Kevin Flynn's former Badass Beard from when he was at the age when he created CLU.

-- Creative Sterility: Why he has to rectify programs instead of make new ones, and can't really think outside of his predefined mindset originally created by Kevin.
+- Creative Sterility: Why he has to rectify programs and Dream Eaters like Commantis instead of make new ones, and can't really think outside of his predefined mindset originally created by Kevin.
 Basics are unable to think outside of those parameters, unlike "Users" or ISOs, and, unlike Users, cannot create, only repurpose what is already there.

 - Deadly Disc: Wields one, like everyone else in The Grid.